 Aahung is an implementing partner for promoting and institutionalizing Family Life Education (FLE), which is synonymous with LSBE.
 The Sukh Initiative is five-year partnership between three foundations that emerged out of commitments made at the London Summit, held in 2012.
 It began in 2014.

-The Sukh Initiate aims to increase modern contraceptive use by 15 percent amongst married women in a population of 1 million in selected communities in Karachi.
+The Sukh Initiative aims to increase modern contraceptive use by 15 percent amongst married women in a population of 1 million in selected communities in Karachi.
 It seeks to empower women to access contraception by increasing knowledge, improving quality of services and expanding the basket of choices; contributing to the goals of FP2020.
-Aahung’s role is to prepare young people aged 12-22 years to be better equipped for marital life, be aware of their rights and responsibilities, and plan their pregnancies safely.
-The idea is to target young people prior to their childbearing years, so that they have improved knowledge related to SRHR.
-Aahung’s intervention also aims to ensure that young people are better able to communicate on SRHR issues and are empowered to make safe decisions regarding their reproductive health.
-Over the course of this project, Aahung will build the capacity of health care providers, community health workers, lady health workers, telehealth operators, and schoolteachers to implement FLE.
+Our role is to prepare young people aged 12-22 years to be better equipped for marital life, be aware of their rights and responsibilities, and plan their pregnancies safely.
+The goal is to target young people prior to their childbearing years, so that they have improved knowledge related to SRHR.
+Our intervention also aims to ensure that young people are better able to communicate on SRHR issues and are empowered to make safe decisions regarding their reproductive health.
+Over the course of this project, we have been building the capacity of health care providers, community health workers, lady health workers, tele-health operators, and schoolteachers to implement FLE.
 Through this education, young people will learn about protecting and caring for their own bodies; healthy nutrition and hygiene; violence and preventative strategies; human anatomy and physiology; puberty and related changes; and maternal and health complications.